openZH/covid_19/README.md

 We invite other Cantons and the Confederation to provide case numbers in the same structure, regularly updated and machine-readable as Open Government Data (OGD).

-We have structured the data in such a way that they can be easily expanded both horizontally (Cantons) and vertically (Confederation).
+The data is structured in such a way, it can be easily expanded both horizontally (Cantons) and vertically (Confederation).

 The aim is to create a common official OGD dataset of the Swiss Authorities.

 We are available to advise and support interested authorities.
-You can reach us during office hours at: info@open.zh.ch We are also available on Twitter: @OpenDataZH
+You can reach us during office hours at: info@open.zh.ch (please mention a phone number, we can call you back)

+We are also available on Twitter: https://twitter.com/OpenDataZH